Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The service draws inspiration from the human brain not only for its neural structure, but also for its ability to adapt, learn from new experiences, and interact with users.
 The result is a so-called human-in-the-loop approach, a cycle in which machine and human continuously support each other, providing exceptional translation quality and process efficiency that surpasses previous approaches.

 It is sized per GPU unit.
-Each unit consists of two NVIDIA H100 GPUs.
+Each unit consists of 1 NVIDIA H200 GPU.

 #### Features and Advantages